ethel-dev/pi5-smart-home/CAMERAS-AND-NVR.md

 Nonetheless, I went with Docker as there is [still support for the Coral TPU](https://docs.scrypted.app/detection/object-detection.html#tensorflow-lite) if I get one in the future.
 Plus, I am just more familiar with Docker as a platform / not particularly bothered by the drawbacks of using it with Scrypted.

-### Setting up your cameras and smart home integrations with Scrypted
+###  2.4. <a name='SettingupyourcamerasandsmarthomeintegrationswithScrypted'></a>Setting up your cameras and smart home integrations with Scrypted

 > To be continued...